amnestywebsite/humanity-donations/README.md

 # Humanity Donations

-This plugin is now archived.
-A new donation plugin will be released soon.
+This plugin is no longer supported, as it has been superseded by a [new donations plugin](https://github.com/amnestywebsite/humanity-stripe-donations/) that does not rely upon WooCommerce.

 This plugin leverages WooCommerce to provide support for individual and recurring, fixed and variable price donations.